-Workforce Investment Act (WIA): If you have been forced out of work due to downsizing and reorganization, you may be eligible for federal training dollars.
+Workforce Innovation and Opportunity Act (WIOA): If you have been forced out of work due to downsizing and reorganization, you may be eligible for federal training dollars.
 The Workforce Investment Act is designed to help displaced workers obtain training in fields that serve local employee bases.
 You may request a Virginia Tech Continuing and Professional Education course if it is not offered on the WIA Eligible Provider/Program List.
-Contact your local Department of Labor representative or One Stop Advisor for more information: vdba.virginia.gov
+Contact your local Department of Labor representative or One Stop Advisor for more information: www.elevatevirginia.org

 Private Lenders: For a list of comprehensive private alternative loan lenders that students at Virginia Tech have borrowed from in the past, as well as, other loan information and resources see Virginia Tech University Scholarships and Financial Aid -- Private/Alternative Loans.